ryan-roemer/loose-bits/_posts/2013-11-25-writing-a-technical-book-part-2.md

 * **Write and Review Quickly**:
   I can write reasonably well-organized text fairly quickly.
-Despite my lofty hopes of an erudite tome for the ages, the real goal for a technical book is something that is correct, accessible, and not horrendously dry.
+Despite my lofty hopes of an erudite tome for the ages, the real goals for a technical book is something that is correct, accessible, and not horrendously dry.
   (The exception to this rule is Larry Wall's "[Programming Perl](http://shop.oreilly.com/product/9780596000271.do)" book,